NARASIMHULU19/DBMS-LAB/README.md

 18. Try and Practice how to apply these above JOIN OPERATIONS for the Queries Asked in WEEK 2 Experiment (Do not Considered for LAB Obeservation and Record Only for Practicing Purpose)
 ### ------------------------- END OF WEEK-4 LAB -------------------
 ***
+## WEEK-5
+1. Create a simple PL/SQL program which includes declaration section, executable section and exception –Handling section (Ex.
+Student marks can be selected from the table and printed for those who secured first class and an exception can be raised if no records were found)
+2. Insert data into student table and use COMMIT, ROLLBACK and SAVEPOINT in PL/SQL block.

+## WEEK-6
+1. Develop a program that includes the features NESTED IF, CASE and CASE expression.
+The program can be extended using the NULLIF and COALESCE functions.
+2. Program development using WHILE LOOPS, numeric FOR LOOPS, nested loops using ERROR Handling, BUILT –IN Exceptions, USE defined Exceptions, RAISE-APPLICATION ERROR.

+## WEEK-7
+1. Programs development using creation of procedures, passing parameters IN and OUT of PROCEDURES
+2. Program development using creation of stored functions, invoke functions in SQL Statements and write complex functions.

+## WEEK-8
+## Develop programs using features parameters in a CURSOR, FOR UPDATE CURSOR, WHERE CURRENT of clause and CURSOR variables.

+## WEEK-9
+### Develop Programs using BEFORE and AFTER Triggers, Row and Statement Triggers and INSTEAD OF Triggers.

+## WEEK-10
+### Create a table and perform the search operation on table using indexing and non-indexing techniques

+## WEEK-11
+### A publishing company produces scientific books on various subjects.
+The books are written by authors who specialize in one particular subject.
+The company employs editors who, not necessarily being specialists in a particular area, each take sole responsibility for editing one or more publications.
+A publication covers essentially one of the specialist subjects and is normally written by a single author.
+When writing a particular book, each author works with on editor, but may submit another work for publication to be supervised by other editors.
+To improve their competitiveness, the company tries to employ a variety of authors, more than one author being a specialist in a particular subject for the above case study, do thefollowing:
+1. **Analyze the datarequired**
+2. **Normalize theattributes.**
+Create the logical data model using E-R diagrams

+## WEEK-12
+### A new e-commerce startup needs a database to manage its products, customers, orders, and inventory.
+Hence develop the database with following:
+ * **Design the database schema using Entity-Relationship (ER) diagrams.**
+ * **Create the database and tables using SQL.**
+ * **Insert sample data into the tables.**
+ * **Write SQL queries to retrieve specific information, such as all orders for a particular customer, the current inventory levels, etc.**
+ * **Create views to simplify complex queries.**